MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/stable-channel.md

 The following releases of the stable channel are currently available:

 - [Version 1.0](#version-10)
 - [Version 0.8](#version-08)
 - [Version 0.5](#version-05)

 If you'd like to upgrade an existing app from an older version of the Windows App SDK to a newer version, see [Update existing projects to the latest release of the Windows App SDK](update-existing-projects-to-the-latest-release.md).

-## Version 1.0

-Version 1.0.1 is the latest stable release of the stable channel for the Windows App SDK.
-1.0.x supports all [stable channel features](release-channels.md#features-available-by-release-channel).

-### Downloads for 1.0
+## Downloads for Windows App SDK

 The Windows App SDK VSIX and runtime (installer and MSIX packages) are available at [Downloads for the Windows App SDK](downloads.md).
 The SDK downloads include the Visual Studio extensions to create and build new projects using the Windows App SDK.
 The runtime downloads include the installer and MSIX packages used to deploy apps.
 If you haven't done so already, [Install tools for the Windows App SDK](set-up-your-development-environment.md?tabs=preview).

 > [!NOTE]
 > If you have Windows App SDK Visual Studio extensions (VSIX) already installed, then uninstall them before installing a new version.
 For directions, see [Manage extensions for Visual Studio](/visualstudio/ide/finding-and-using-visual-studio-extensions).

+## Version 1.0

+The latest available release of the 1.0.x lineage of the stable channel of the Windows App SDK is version 1.0.1.
+1.0.x supports all stable channel features (see the **Features available by release channel** section in [Windows App SDK release channels](/windows/apps/windows-app-sdk/release-channels#features-available-by-release-channel)).

 ### Version 1.0.1

 This is a servicing release of the Windows App SDK that includes critical bug fixes and multi-window support for the 1.0 release.